Lawyers and Literature

 Thinking about the Course

 Lawyers and Literature is, in my estimation, and in this you will not be surprised, an important course.
 You, of course, will obviously be the ultimate judge as to whether this claim is merit worthy.
-I have tried to prepare some introductory comments and observations about the course that I hope you will find useful.
-Some of these observations will take on deeper meaning after we have had an opportunity to read some stories together and get a better feel for what we are trying to do.
-For an introduction to the course, I hope you will read the following:
+I have tried to present introductory comments and observations about the course you will find useful.
+Some of these observations will take on deeper meaning after we have had an opportunity to read some stories together, and you get a better feel for what we are trying to do.
+For a basic introduction to the course, I think you will find the following of interest:

-Postscript: Nietzsche argues that both Aeschylus and Sophocles disguised information about what had taken place in their dramas before the drama was presented for an the audience.
+Postscript: Nietzsche argues that both Aeschylus and Sophocles disguised or failed to disclose information that the audience which had gathered to wtiness the drama to be enacted for them might be expected to know.
 Nietzsche observes that the dramatists "used the subtlest devices to furnish the spectator in the early scenes, and as if by chance, with all the necessary information.
 They had shown an admirable skill in disguising the necessary structural features and making them seem accidental."
 Nietzsche claims that Euripides had found that during the early scenes of the drama the spectators "were in a peculiar state of unrest—so concerned with figuring out the antecedents of the story that the beauty and pathos of the exposition were lost on them.
 For this reason he introduced a prologue even before the exposition, and put it into the mouth of a speaker who would command absolute trust."
 Friedrich Nietzsche, The Birth of Tragedy 80 (New York: Anchor Books, 1956).
-You may consider my various efforts to write about Lawyers and Literature, a prologue for our work in the course.
+You may consider my various efforts to write about the Lawyers and Literature course, in the chapters of Stories in the Education of Lawyers, a prologue for our work in the course.